-Acknowledgement: This work was supported by NSF grants AGS-0802888, OCI-0905040, and funding from OU VPR Office, Office of Naval Researching grant N00014-10-1-013, N00014-

-10-1-0775, the National Natural Science Foundation of China (grants 40975011 and 40505004), the Social Commonwealth Research Program (GYHY201006007), the National Grand Fundamental Research 973 Program (2009CB421502), and the National Thousand People Plan.
+This work was supported by NSF grants AGS-0802888, OCI-0905040, and funding from OU VPR Office, Office of Naval Researching grant N00014-10-1-013, N00014-10-1-0775, the National Natural Science Foundation of China (grants 40975011 and 40505004), the Social Commonwealth Research Program (GYHY201006007), the National Fundamental Research 973 Program (2009CB421502) and National Thousand People Plan of China.
+We appreciate the comments and suggestions provided by two anonymous reviewers that significantly improved the content and clarity of this manuscript.
 We would also like to acknowledge the China Meteorological Administration for collecting and archiving the radar data used in this study.
 K. Brewster provided assistance for the quality control of radar data.
-Y. Wang, J. Gao, G. Ge, N. Du, K. Zhu and Q. Wang are thanked for helps with ARPS and ARPS3DVAR.
-Supercomputers at TACC, University of Texas, and at OSCER, University of Oklahoma were used.
+Y. Wang, J. Gao, G. Ge, N. Du, K. Zhu and Q. Wang are thanked for help with ARPS and ARPS3DVAR.
+Supercomputers at TACC, University of Texas, and at OSCER, University of Oklahoma, were used.